philphilphil/LeicaDiscord/README.md

 # LeicaDiscord
-Bot and Web for the "Leica Photography" Discord https://discord.gg/LeicaPhotography
+Bot and Web for the "Leica Photography" Discord. https://discord.gg/LeicaPhotography
 ## bot
 Giving out roles and posting quotes of a great comedian and camera reviewer.